-1. VOTE EARLY at any one of the eleven Montgomery County Early Voting Centers near you.
-You may also register and vote the same day at an Early Voting Center if you bring a document that proves where you live.
+1. VOTE EARLY at any one of the Montgomery County Early Voting Centers near you.
+You may also register and vote the same day at an Early Voting Center if you bring a document proving that you live in the county.

-- Note: Early Voting Centers are not open on Election Day.
+Note: Early Voting Centers are not open on Election Day.
 A few Early Voting Centers serve as precincts on Election Day but most do not.
 Check your polling place.

 2. VOTE by MAIL (ABSENTEE BALLOT).
 Any registered voter may vote by mail; no reason is needed.
 Three steps to vote absentee:

 - Go to 777vote.org to apply online or to download an application, or call the Board of Elections at 240-777-8550 to have an absentee application mailed to you.
 OR